 The legislative proposal thus aims to focus on targeting measures to address the under-representation of women in employment by improving the conditions of reconciling working and private duties, but also their unequal treatment and opportunities in the labour market.
 Furthermore, it encourages the strengthening of men's roles as carers in the family, which will also benefit children.
-It is well documented that the use of work-life balance arrangements by fathers, has demonstrated that they have a positive impact in reducing the relative amount of unpaid family work undertaken by women and leaving them more time for paid employment.
+It is well documented that the use of work-life balance arrangements by fathers, has a positive impact in reducing the relative amount of unpaid family work undertaken by women and leaving them more time for paid employment.

 It seeks to introduce a number of new or higher minimum standards for parental, paternity and carers’ leave, which are geared at helping to address the anomalies that exist in achieving a work life balance for both parents and carers.

 Importantly, alongside measures primarily targeting parents of young children, the proposed Directive foresees new rights for informal carers, namely:

 - The introduction of a carers' leave for workers caring for seriously ill or dependent relatives.
 Working carers would be able to take 5 days per year, compensated at least at sick pay level.

 - The extension of the right to request flexible working arrangements (reduced working hours, flexible working hours and flexibility in place of work) to all working parents of children up to 12 and carers with dependent relatives.

 In August 2018, the European Parliament adopted a report supporting the Commission’ proposal.
 MEP David Casa, Rapporteur, welcomed the proposal to introduce a right to carer's leave for workers caring for seriously ill or dependant relatives, allowing them to take 5 days per year, compensated at least at the level of sick pay.
 In addition, he proposed that carers leaves are instead paid at least equivalent to 75% of the worker’s gross wage.